datatlas-erasme/datatlas/README.md

 ## Development

-### USe docker for development
+### Ue docker for development

 ```
-cd docker
 cp .env.example .env

+docker-compose build
+docker rm dev-datatlas-node-modules
+docker run --name dev-datatlas-node-modules -d --env-file .env dev-datatlas tail -f /dev/null
+docker cp dev-datatlas-node-modules:/datatlas/node_modules .
+docker stop dev-datatlas-node-modules && docker rm dev-datatlas-node-modules
-docker compose up
+docker-compose up
 ```
+No need to rerun all the command above for a second time, just run `docker-compose up` and it will start the containers.

+**About .env file**
+to get your user uid and gid run `id` in your terminal

 ### Code quality